 The White Rose Alliance is a well-established provider with a proven track record of bringing teachers into the profession through high quality Initial Teacher Training.
 We work in partnership with 3 universities in the region who accredit our courses.
-Our 2017/18 cohort (across all subjects and universities) achieved 100% Outstanding or Good final grades (70% Outstanding).
-Most of our 2017/18 cohort have secured teaching employment with one third of these gaining jobs within our alliance partner schools.
-From 2017/18 trainee evaluations :
+Across our previous 5 cohorts, 99% of trainees achieved Outstanding or Good final grades (100% in 2018/19) with 90% of trainees securing jobs of choice before or soon after graduating.

 Training with disabilities and other needs

 For details about supporting candidates with disabilities and other needs, please see the websites of the respective university partner linked to the course you are interested in: